CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/intelligence_dashboard.md

 ![alt](https://github.com/VatsalJagani/Splunk-Cyences-App-for-Splunk/blob/CY-283-cyences-doc-migration/docs/assets/malicious_ip.png?raw=true)

 Beginning with version 1.1.0, the Globally Detected Malicious IPs list is now being generated on the Malicious IP list server, which is deployed by CrossRealms International.
-This list is based on bad IP address activity that’s detected in Splunk environments across all installations where Cyences is configured.
+This list is based on bad IP address activity that's detected in Splunk environments across all installations where Cyences is configured.
 This list provides Splunk users with the latest globally detected malicious IP list and stores it back into the lookup within the Cyences app.
 This will result in a more robust list for Splunk users to rely on.
 For Splunk Admins, please refer to the **Configuration of Access Token for Malicious IP List** section to learn more about the API configuration process.

-**Note**: The Malicious IP List Gen does not disclose any private information from a Splunk user’s environment.
+**Note**: The Malicious IP List Gen does not disclose any private information from a Splunk user's environment.

 ## Lansweeper

-The Lansweeper dashboard is powered by Lansweeper’s data (https://www.lansweeper.com).
+The Lansweeper dashboard is powered by Lansweeper's data (https://www.lansweeper.com).
 The Cyences App mainly uses this data for IT discovery and inventory.

 The Lansweeper dashboard in the Cyences app displays information about every IT asset present in your environment.
 Here are some of the various types of IT assets which are acknowledged by Lansweeper: